Skip to content

 Three flavours, pick whichever fits the call site:

-use oxide_http::prelude::*;
+use oxide::http::prelude::*;

 // 1.
 Free helper — works anywhere.